JavaScript

 Who uses JavaScript?

-According to our data, JavaScript is used on millions of sites, including google.com, microsoft.com, and youtube.com.
+According to our data, JavaScript is used on millions of sites, including google.com, facebook.com, and microsoft.com.

 Is JavaScript used on government websites?